google/ExoPlayer/faqs.md

 ExoPlayer team.
 Where possible, we recommend testing media applications on physical devices rather than emulators.

+#### What do "Player is accessed on the wrong thread" warnings mean? ####

+If you are seeing this warning, some code in your app is accessing `SimpleExoPlayer` on the wrong thread (check the reported stack trace!).
+ExoPlayer instances need to be accessed from a single thread only.
+In most cases, this should be the application's main thread.
+For details, please read through the ["Threading model" section of the ExoPlayer Javadoc][].

 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support
 [Why doesn't setPlaybackParameters work properly on some devices?]: #why-doesnt-setplaybackparameters-work-properly-on-some-devices
 [Why are some media files not seekable?]: #why-are-some-media-files-not-seekable